kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 Browsers running on multiple devices will be connected using **Socket.IO.** [Socket.IO](https://socket.io/docs/v4/index.html) is a library that enables real-time, bidirectional, and event-based communication between the browser and the server.

 Socket.IO is **NOT** a WebSocket implementation.
+The Socket.IO client is a “slight” wrapper around the WebSocket API.
 Although Socket.IO indeed uses WebSocket as transport when possible, it adds additional metadata to each packet.
 That is why a WebSocket client will not be able to successfully connect to a Socket.IO server, and a Socket.IO client will not be able to connect to a plain WebSocket server either.

 **How does that work?**

+Please see the documentation for **socket.io** [here](https://socket.io/docs/v4/index.html)

+Socket.IO is a library that enables real-time, bidirectional, and event-based communication between the browser and the server.
+It is divided into two parts:
+* Server-Side: it is a Node.js server
+* Client-Side: it is a Javascript client library for the browser (which can be also run from Node.js), In this project the client is both webcam 1 and webcam 2 ObservableHQ notebook.

 The client will try to establish a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) connection if possible and will fall back on HTTP long-polling if not.
 WebSocket is a communication protocol that provides a full-duplex and low-latency channel between the server and the browser.
 More information can be found [here](https://en.wikipedia.org/wiki/WebSocket).

-Please see the documentation for **socket.io** [here](https://socket.io/docs/v4/index.html)

-Socket.io enables real-time bidirectional event-based communication.

 -  **index.js** server (this repository)